-This capstone course teachesstudents to develop long-range strategies for an organization.
+This capstone course teaches students to develop long-range strategies for an organization.
 Applying the skills and knowledge they have gained in MBA courses, students identify an organization's competitive advantages and apply them in designing and implementing strategic plans.
-Use case studies and simulation exercises to support and illustrate the decision-making process.
+The course uses case studies and simulation exercises to support and illustrate the decision-making process.
+This course is designed to be the capstone course of the MBA core/major.